Meet Mighty, an online platform where kid CEOs run their own storefronts; a “digital lemonade stand” – TechCrunch

 The interest isn’t surprising.
 Kids are spending more of their time online than at any point in history.
 Many of the real-world type businesses that might have once employed young kids are shrinking in size.
 Aside from babysitting or selling cookies on the corner, it’s also challenging to find a job before high school, given the Department of Labor’s Fair Labor Standards Act, which sets 14 years old as the minimum age for employment.
 (Even then, many employers worry that their young employees might be more work than is worth it.)

-Investor think it’s a pretty solid idea.
+Investor think it’s a pretty solid idea, too.
 Mighty recently closed on $6.5 million in seed funding led by Animo Ventures, with participation from Maveron, Humbition, Sesame Workshop, Collaborative Fund and NaHCO3, a family office.

 Still, building out a platform for kids is tricky.
 For starters, not a lot of 11-year-olds have the tenacity required to sustain their own business over time.
-While Goldhirsh likens the business to a “21st century lemonade stand,” running a business that doesn’t go away is a very different proposition.
+While Goldhirsh likens the business to a “21st century lemonade stand,” running a business that doesn’t dissolve at the end of the afternoon is a very different proposition.

 Goldhirsh acknowledges that no kid wants to hear they have to “grind” on their business or to follow a certain trajectory, and he says that Mighty is certainly seeing kids who show up for a weekend to make some money.
-Still, he insists, many others have an undeniably entrepreneurial spirit and tend to stick around.
+Still, he insists, many others have an undeniably entrepreneurial spirit and says they tend to stick around.
 In fact, says Goldhirsh, the company — aided by its new seed funding — has much to do in order to keep its hungriest young CEOs happy.

 Many are frustrated, for example, that they currently can’t sell their own homemade items through Mighty.
 Instead, they are invited to sell items like hats, totes, and stickers that they customize and which are made by Mighty’s current manufacturing partner, Printful, which then ships out the item to the end customer.
 (The Mighty CEO gets a percentage of the sale, as does Mighty.)